mdmahin-oss/mdmahin-oss/README.md

 # Hey there, I'm Mahin Zaman
 Full-Stack Developer & QA Engineer working at HelixSync.

-I am a Full-Stack Developer with 1+ years of experience building and maintaining modern <br>web applications.
+I am a Full-Stack Developer with 1+ years of experience building and maintaining modern web applications.
 Currently working as a Software QA Tester at HelixSync, I focus on ensuring product quality and improving user experience.

 ##  Socials: